lomocc/intl-lib/README.md

 - Define Your Translation JSON

-Create your translation JSON file, for example `dictionaries/en-US.json`:
+Create JSON files for each locale in a `dictionaries` directory.
+For example, create `en-US.json` and `fr-FR.json`:

 ```json
 {